 In May 2003, the Statement of Financial Accounting Standards ("SFAS") No. 150, "Accounting for Certain Financial Instruments with Characteristics of Both Liabilities and Equity" was issued.
 SFAS No. 150 requires certain financial instruments that embody obligations of the issuer and have characteristics of both liabilities and equity to be classified as liabilities.

-The provisions for SFAS No. 150 are effective for financial instruments entered into or modified after May 31, 2003 and to all other instruments that exist as of the beginning of the first interim financial reporting period beginning after June 15, 2003.
-The Company does not have any financial instruments that meet the provisions of SFAS No. 150, and therefore, adopting the provisions of this Statement is not expected to have a material impact on the Company's consolidated financial position, results of operations or cash flows.
+The provisions for SFAS No. 150 are effective for financial instruments entered into or modified after May 31, 2003 and generally to all other instruments that exist as of the beginning of the first interim financial reporting period beginning after June 15, 2003.
+The Company does not have any financial instruments that meet the provisions of SFAS No. 150, and therefore, the provisions of this Statement do not have a material impact on the Company's consolidated financial position, results of operations or cash flows.

 In April 2003, the Statement of Financial Accounting Standards ("SFAS") No. 149, "Amendment of Statement 133 on Derivative Instruments and Hedging Activities" was issued.
-This Statement amends and clarifies accounting for derivative instruments, including certain derivative instruments embedded in other contracts, and for hedging activities under SFAS $\ensuremath{\mathsf{No}}\xspace.$ 133.
+This Statement amends and clarifies accounting for derivative instruments, including certain derivative instruments embedded in other contracts, and for hedging activities under SFAS No. 133.
 The new guidance amends SFAS No. 133 for decisions made (1) as part of the Derivatives Implementation Group process that effectively required amendments to SFAS No. 133, (2) in connection with other Board projects dealing with financial instruments, and (3) in connection with implementation issues raised in relation to the application of the definition of a derivative.
 The amendments set forth in SFAS No. 149 improve financial reporting by requiring that contracts with comparable characteristics be accounted for similarly.
 This Statement is generally effective for contracts entered into or modified after June 30, 2003 and for hedging relationships designated after June 30, 2003.
+The Company has not entered into or modified any derivative contracts during the third quarter of 2003.
 It is not expected that the provisions of SFAS No. 149 will have a material impact on the Company's consolidated financial position, results of operations or cash flows.

 In January 2003, the FASB issued FASB Interpretation No. 46 (FIN No. 46), "Consolidation of Variable Interest Entities, an Interpretation of ARB No. 51."
 FIN No. 46 requires certain variable interest entities to be consolidated by the primary beneficiary of the entity if the equity investors in the entity do not have the characteristics of a controlling financial interest or do not have sufficient equity at risk for the entity to finance its activities without additional subordinated financial support from other parties.
-FIN No. 46 is effective for all new variable interest entities created or acquired after January 31, 2003.
-For variable interest entities created or acquired prior to February 1, 2003, the provisions of FIN No. 46 must be applied for the first interim or annual period beginning after June 15, 2003.
+FIN No. 46 is effective immediately for all new variable interest entities created or acquired after January 31, 2003.
+For variable interest entities created or acquired prior to February 1, 2003, the provisions of FIN No. 46 must be applied for the first period ending after December 15, 2003.
 The Company does not believe it has any unconsolidated variable interest entities, but has not fully completed its evaluation.